LyalinDotCom/Flash/README.md

 flash "read the package.json file" flash "write a Python hello world script" flash "save the 50 US state capitals to a CSV file"

+# Image generation
+flash "generate an image of a cyberpunk city" flash "create a logo for a coffee shop" flash "combine these photos into one image" flash "add a sunset background to my photo.png"
 ```

 ## Multi-Agent System (Gemini Mode)